SaltyMold/High-Quality-Image-Numworks/README.md

 | OK         | Zoom in           |
 | Back       | Zoom out          |

+> [!CAUTION]
+> The cheetsheet is hiden inside a periodic table.
+To access it, go to the Carbon element and press the key "9" five times.

 ## 🛠️ Build the app

 I made tutorials here :